yuanqing/create-figma-plugin/docs/utilities.md

 ### resetDocumentUseCount( [, key])

-Resets the plugin’s use count for the current document to `0`.
+Resets the plugin’s use count for the current document to `0`. `key` defaults to `'documentUseCount'`.

 ***Parameters***